-The ASI acts as the focal point for the steel industry providing leadership on all major strategic issues impacting the industry, particularly focusing on economic, environmental and social sustainability.
-A member-based organisation, the ASIs activities cover and promote advocacy and support, steel excellence, standards and compliance, training, events and publications.
-The ASI works with government, the media and other associations to provide an independent voice for industry representation across vital issues such as promoting the advantages of local content procurement in the nation's interest, both to the client and to government.
+The ASI acts as the focal point for the steel industry, providing leadership on all major strategic issues affecting the industry.
+It focuses particularly on economic, environmental and social sustainability matters, and works with government, the media and other associations to provide an independent voice for industry.
+This includes promoting the advantages of local content procurement in the nation's interest, both to the client and to government.